hanai3Bi/Switch-OC-Suite/README.md

     - `[tc]`
     - Set `holdable_tskin` to 52˚C (default 48˚C).
     - Replacing stock thermal paste and adding thermal pad on Wi-Fi/BT module(shielded, adjacent to antennas) is recommended.
+    - Beware that Aula (OLED model) has worse cooling compared to all previous models.

   - Disable background services, less heat and power consumption in standby mode
     - `;Disable Background service`